 Since the renewed NCSP is predicted to be both cost saving and life-year saving, it is not possible to calculate an incremental cost-effectiveness ratio compared with the pre-renewal NCSP.
-Table 5.3 shows the disaggregated discounted costs and life-years predicted for the
+Table 5.3 shows the disaggregated discounted costs and life-years predicted for the pre-renewed NCSP and the renewed NCSP.

-See also: Appendix A. Modelled evaluation of the predicted benefits, harms and costeffectiveness of the renewed National Cervical Screening Program (NCSP) in conjunction with these guideline recommendations.
+See also: Appendix A. Modelled evaluation of the predicted benefits, harms and cost-effectiveness of the renewed National Cervical Screening Program (NCSP) in conjunction withthese guideline recommendations.